Ahnfelt/jsonr/README.md

 In addition, it's common to end up with a bunch of configuration files that are tiny variations of each other for slightly different use cases.

-JSON/Typed aims to remove all of these pain points.
+JSON Typed aims to remove all of these pain points.

 ## Example